[Investigation] Polish MEP also went on freelance Azerbaijan trip

 And on occasion, Poręba's engagement goes way beyond any EU mandate he might have.

-When Azerbaijan attacked Armenia in September 2022, Poręba took to their airwaves to denounce Armenia as a close ally of Russia.
+When Azerbaijan attacked Armenia in September 2022, Poręba took to the airwaves to denounce Armenia as a close ally of Russia.

 In December, he also gave a public statement on the quality of an Azerbaijani football club, Qarabag Agdam, while adding that he had helped two Polish coaches to get an internship with the team.